dgryski/go-perfbook/performance.md

 Know how big each of your input sizes is likely to be in production.

+Your benchmarks must use appropriately-sized inputs.
+As we've seen, different algorithms make sense at different input sizes.
+If your expected input range in <100, then your benchmarks should reflect that.
+Otherwise, choosing an algorithm which is optimal for n=10^6 might not be the fastest.

+Be able to generate representative test data.
+Different distributions of data can provoke different behaviours in your algorithm: think of the classic "quicksort is O(n^2) when the data is sorted" example.
+Similarly, interpolation search is O(log log n) for uniform random data, but O(n) worst case.
+Knowing what your inputs look like is the key to both representative benchmarks and for choosing the best algorithm.

 The memory hierarchy in modern computers confuses the issue here a little bit, in that caches prefer the predictable access of scanning a slice to the effectively random access of chasing a pointer.
+Still, it's best to begin with a good algorithm.
 We will talk about this in the hardware-specific section.

+"The fight may not always go to the strongest, nor the race to the fastest, but that's the way to bet." -- Rudyard Kipling.

 Sometimes the best algorithm for a particular problem is not a single algorithm, but a collection of algorithms specialized for slightly different